nicbou/Ignition/readme.md

 ## How to use

+### Requirements

+Ignition requires PHP 5.3 and a database to run, that's it.

+Although a fallback function is present, the strings used by Ignition use gettext for easy translation.

 ### The files

 1. Copy the ignition folder on your website.
 Its location does not matter, as long as you can include it in your pages.